jhzn/delver/README.md

 ```shell
 go test -v -count=1 -run '^TestMyFunc$' ./pkg/api/tests
 ```
-And want to switch to debugging it with `delve`.
+And want to switch to debugging it with `dlv`.
 You can't just swap the program and have it work.
 ```diff
 -go test -v -count=1 -run '^TestMyFunc$' ./pkg/api/tests
 +dlv test -v -count=1 -run '^TestMyFunc$' ./pkg/api/tests